Ayms/bitcoin-wallets/README.md

 ## Warning

-For now you should not use this module if you are not an expert to choose a seed with enough entropy (ie 128 bits) and you should not use the possibility to derive keys from a phrase
+For now you should not use this module (except for conversion purposes) if you are not an expert to choose a seed with enough entropy (ie 128 bits) and you should not use the possibility to derive keys from a phrase

 Indeed, human phrases are known to be predictable with considerably less (ie ridiculous) entropy than a seed generated with a prng